OpenEvalProject/evals/manuscripts/elife-92956/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00a2xv884 College of Life Sciences, Zhejiang University Hangzhou China
+1. College of Life Sciences, Zhejiang University Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
-2. https://ror.org/042t7yh44 Zhejiang Provincial Key Laboratory of Precision Diagnosis and Therapy for Major Gynecological Diseases, Women’s Hospital, Zhejiang University School of Medicine Hangzhou China
+2. Zhejiang Provincial Key Laboratory of Precision Diagnosis and Therapy for Major Gynecological Diseases, Women’s Hospital, Zhejiang University School of Medicine Hangzhou China ([ROR:042t7yh44](https://ror.org/042t7yh44))
-3. https://ror.org/00a2xv884 Institute of Genetics, Zhejiang University School of Medicine Hangzhou China
+3. Institute of Genetics, Zhejiang University School of Medicine Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
-4. https://ror.org/00a2xv884 Cancer Center, Zhejiang University Hangzhou China
+4. Cancer Center, Zhejiang University Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
-5. https://ror.org/00a2xv884 Institute of Immunology and Sir Run Run Shaw Hospital, Zhejiang University School of Medicine Hangzhou China
+5. Institute of Immunology and Sir Run Run Shaw Hospital, Zhejiang University School of Medicine Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
 6. Zhejiang University Shanghai Institute for Advanced Study, Shanghai Shanghai China
-7. https://ror.org/01mdfdm06 Monell Chemical Senses Center Philadelphia United States
+7. Monell Chemical Senses Center Philadelphia United States ([ROR:01mdfdm06](https://ror.org/01mdfdm06))

 † Corresponding author

 ## Abstract

 Tuft cells are a group of rare epithelial cells that can detect pathogenic microbes and parasites.
 Many of these cells express signaling proteins initially found in taste buds.
 It is, however, not well understood how these taste signaling proteins contribute to the response to the invading pathogens or to the recovery of injured tissues.
-In this study, we conditionally nullified the signaling G protein subunit G γ 13 and found that the number of ectopic tuft cells in the injured lung was reduced following the infection of the influenza virus H1N1.
+In this study, we conditionally nullified the signaling G protein subunit Gγ13 and found that the number of ectopic tuft cells in the injured lung was reduced following the infection of the influenza virus H1N1.
 Furthermore, the infected mutant mice exhibited significantly larger areas of lung injury, increased macrophage infiltration, severer pulmonary epithelial leakage, augmented pyroptosis and cell death, greater bodyweight loss, slower recovery, worsened fibrosis and increased fatality.
-Our data demonstrate that the G γ 13-mediated signal transduction pathway is critical to tuft cells-mediated inflammation resolution and functional repair of the damaged lungs.To our best knowledge, it is the first report indicating subtype-specific contributions of tuft cells to the resolution and recovery.
+Our data demonstrate that the Gγ13-mediated signal transduction pathway is critical to tuft cells-mediated inflammation resolution and functional repair of the damaged lungs.To our best knowledge, it is the first report indicating subtype-specific contributions of tuft cells to the resolution and recovery.

 ## Introduction